 Click here to view a copy of the licensing reminder letter from the Sheriff.

 Request for Records

 The HSPC is a contractor of Portage County, and therefore is governed by the State's open record law regarding records generated on behalf of the County.
 Requests for HSPC or Sheriff's Office records relating to animal control should be made directly to the Sheriff's Office.
 You can find out more about record requests by clicking here.

 Requests for animal control and other questions can be directed to the HSPC,.

 Portage County Sheriff’s Office Communications Center

 If you live in the Town of Buena Vista, Village of Junction City, or the Village of Nelsonville, your municipality has chosen not to participate and you are not part of the County's Animal Control Program.
 Please contact your Town Chair or Village President for any animal control issues that you may have.

 Annually, Portage County hosts an Annual Animal Control meeting, where County, municipal, and HSPC representatives meet to talk all things animal control, including licensing, enforcement, rabies control, and financing.
 The meeting is open to selected officials from each of the partner city, village, and town entities that participate in the Program, as well as those municipalities that are not part of the program and wish to learn more.
 While this is not a public meeting, per se, our notes and packets are posted here for all to see.

-The Portage County 2017 Annual Animal Control meeting was held on October 17, 2017.
+The Portage County 2018 Annual Animal Control Meeting was held on October 16, 2018.
 You can access the meeting notes and packet here.

 Created by Portage County's UW-Extension Department, these posters are available for download and use.